 - Tamron SP 70-200mm F/2.8

-I currently shoot 95% of everything I shoot with my Nikon D600, but that’s not what I started with.
+I currently shoot 95% of everything with my Nikon D600, but that’s not what I started with.
 I learned on a Nikon D40, upgraded to the Nikon D7000, and then upgraded again to the Nikon D600 to get a full frame sensor.
-I kept the Nikon D7000 as a backup camera and I use it occasionally with the fisheye lens for fun.
+I kept the Nikon D7000 as a backup camera and I use it occasionally with my fisheye lens for fun.
 The fisheye lets in more light and the camera is small and lightweight, so I take it when I don’t want to lug around something larger.
-Once I really got going with photography and learned the basics, I had to have a full frame sensor, so I went with the D600.
+Once I really got going with photography and learned the basics, I had to have a full frame sensor.
+So, I went with the D600.
 It was a great investment and I have loved it.
 It was tough for me to spend that money, but it was well worth it.
 Now, I’m itching for the Nikon D750.

 As you upgrade, I find the main difference, other than sensor size, to be the amount of control you have through buttons on the back of the camera.
 On the smaller cameras more things are buried in the menu and not easily accessible when you are in the middle of a shoot.
 Once you learn to shoot in manual mode, you’ll want to be able to easily change your settings on the fly and its easier to do that with a button rather than having to go into the menu.